PacificBiosciences/IsoSeq/README.md

 A composable workflow of existing tools and algorithms, combined with a new clustering technique, allows to process the ever-increasing yield of PacBio machines with similar performance to *IsoSeq1* and *IsoSeq2*.

+## Availability
+Latest version can be installed via bioconda package `isoseq3`.

+Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.

 ## Overview
  - [Changelog](README.md#changelog)